-In other words, 1 out of every 3 kids with food allergies is allergic to more than one food.1 out of every 3 kids with food allergies is allergic to more than one food.
+In other words, 1 out of every 3 kids is allergic to more than one food.1 out of every 3 kids with food allergies is allergic to more than one food.
 Click To Tweet

-Certain foods can “cross-react” due to the similarity of their protein structures, making the likelihood of having additional food allergies possible.
+Certain foods may “cross-react” due to the similarity of their protein structures, making the likelihood of having an additional food allergy reaction possible.

 Living with more than one food allergy presents a unique set of challenges, from possible growth problems to potential nutrient deficiencies.